Viability and Arbitrage under Knightian Uncertainty: The Efficient Market Hypothesis

 If the market is viable, Theorem \ref{t.subexp} ensures that there exists a sublinear martingale expectation with full support.
 By the Riesz duality theorem, a martingale functional $\phi \in \cQ_{ac}$ can be identified with a probability measure $\Q_{\phi}$ that is absolutely continuous with respect to $\P$, has a bounded density with respect to $\P$, and all net trades have zero expectation zero under $\Q_{\phi}$.
 In other words, discounted asset prices are $\Q_{\phi}$-martingales.
-From the full support property, the family $\{\Q_\phi\}_{\phi\in\cQ_{ac}}$ has the same null sets as $\P$.
-By the Halmos-Savage Theorem, there exists an equivalent martingale measure $\P^*$. \end{proof}
+From the full support property, the family $\{\Q_\phi\}_{\phi\in\cQ_{ac}}$ is equivalent to $\P$, meaning that $\Q_\phi(A)=0$ for every $\phi\in\cQ_{ac}$ if and only if $\P(A)=0$.
+By the Halmos-Savage Theorem (\cite{HS49}, \cite[Theorem 1.61]{FoellmerSchied11}), there exists a countable subfamily $\{\Q_{\phi_n}\}_{n\in\N}\subset\{\Q_\phi\}_{\phi\in\cQ_{ac}}$ which is equivalent to $\P$.
+The measure $\Q:=\sum_{n=1}^{\infty}2^{-n}\Q_{\phi_n}$ is the desired equivalent martingale measure. \end{proof}